ethstorage/ethstorage-doc/es-node/core-concept/storage-fee-and-reward.md

 ---
-description: A introduction to the economic model of EthStorage.
+description: An introduction to the economic model of EthStorage.
 ---

 # Storage Fee and Reward